SahilHakimiUofT/UImpactifyMernSite/doc/sprint3/PB.md

     * learner is able to post questions about a course
     * learner is able to see the response to their questions
     * learner is able to see all questions and responses for the course
-22. As a learner, I should be able to apply to open social initiatives positions
-    * learner should be able to apply to a position in the opportunities list
-    * learner should be able to upload resume and cover letter with their application

 ## Completed User Stories
 ### Sprint 1